learn-co-students/dsc-functions-with-arguments-lab-online-ds-ft-100719/README.md

 Awesome!
 We have built out some pretty cool functions so far.
 Let's now think about a case where we have more than just two data points to operate on.
-We have added some more "restaurants" below and are going to add them to our list of restaurants.
+We have added some more restaurant dictionaries below and are going to add them to our list of restaurants.
 Don't worry that they have a slightly different amount of data.

-We are going to need a function `mean_review_count()` to give us an idea what the ideal range for `review_count` is.
+We are going to need a function `mean_review_count()` to give us an idea what the typical value for `review_count` is.
 This function should take in a list of restaurant dictionaries and return the mean of the review counts for the collection of restaurant dictionaries.

 ```python